Skip to content

 Evasive Body Movement

-Whole-body footwork that repositions the body to a more advantageous angle.
+Whole-body footwork to reposition to an advantageous angle.

 (Definition Only)